lucalategola/react-todos/README.md

-# Getting Started with Create React App
+# Todos App with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+Before runs the others scripts, install the dependencies packages.

 ### `npm start`